-If you agree to continue then we work to a plan which use the latest training techniques to address the issue.
+If you agree to continue then we work on a plan which uses the latest training techniques to address the issue.
 Wherever possible we will work in a live environment.

 The term ‘Dog Trainer’ can be misleading in that I don’t train the dog, you do.
 You will have to agree to put the work in daily using the techniques I show you.
 The dog will only improve if you are able to show them it is worth their effort to improve.

 The first thing I will teach you is how to communicate with your dog so it understands what we want.
-Very few trainers take this approach and to ignore this vital step can impede training progress.
+Very few trainers take this approach and ignoring this vital step can impede training progress.

 Yes, we can teach an old dog new tricks.
 We have to be patient as the dog will have spent a long time doing something which is rewarding such as pulling or ignoring you.
 We have to show the dog the old ways are no longer rewarding and the new way is really great fun and rewarding.

 Yes, you can.
 However, no trainer worth anything will support you in this practice.
 There are more effective ways proven to train your dog.
 Ditch the E collar and start to make training fun and rewarding.